 Parents do not understand their children as well as parents did 50 years ago

-There are many pieces of evidence, which show the culture and the tradition of a country are dramatically ever-changing.
+There are many pieces of evidence which show the culture and the tradition of a country are ever-changing.
 For instance, the rituals and the vital customs of a country are acutely exposed to changes that may happen to any individual country.
-The rise of the burgeoning trend in a country probably leads to changes in the younger people’s visions and notions, but the elders of a country may experience less alteration than the young ones, in another word the distance between the thought and impression of an elderly member of a group to the younger one remarkably increases, these reasons are enough to reinforce the statement.
-Thus, I critically concur with the statement and the following are some reasons of mine.
+The rise of the burgeoning trend in a country probably leads to changes in younger people’s visions and notions, but the elders of a country may experience less alteration than the young ones.
+In other words, the distance between the thought and impression of an elderly member of a group about a younger one remarkably increases.
+These reasons are enough to reinforce the statement.
+Thus, I strongly concur with the statement and the following are some reasons of mine.

-First, we are in the progress era, In the era which technological developments and achievements exceedingly occur, social media and programs could share different ideas and beliefs throughout the world, also young members’ fresh minds are capable to receive these ideas or beliefs which may change their attitude and behavior, the changed attitudes or beliefs predominantly aren’t acceptable to today’s parents, and it might result in the disapproval of the young person’s attitude.
+First, we are in the era of development, in the era which technological developments and achievements exceedingly occur; social media and programs can help share different ideas and beliefs throughout the world.
+Also, young members’ fresh minds are capable of receiving these ideas or beliefs, which may change their attitude and behavior.
+The changed attitudes or beliefs predominantly are not acceptable to today’s parents, and it might result in the disapproval of young people’s attitude.

-Furthermore, nowadays parents don’t spend efficient time communicating with their children, thus the trait of them obviously forms like their friends and the environment where they spent most of their leisure time.
-And social media also have significant impacts on their behavior.
+Furthermore, nowadays, parents do not spend efficient time communicating with their children.
+Thus, their traits obviously form like their friends’ and the environment where they spent most of their leisure time in.
+Social media also have significant impacts on their behavior.
 Eventually, the characteristics of children have been affected too much by other external agents rather than parents, and this discrepancy between children and their parents’ behavior expectedly leads to not understanding each other.

-For additional information, we can consider the age at which individuals tend to get married, financial problems, deficient number of jobs, personal concerns, and conflicts all lead to increasing the age of the person who wants to get married, not only this issue has a lot of negative impact in parents’ life to get along with each other, it also has negative effects on the communication with their children due to the high age difference between parents and them.
+For additional information, we can consider the act that the age at which individuals tend to get married, financial problems, deficient number of jobs, personal concerns, and conflicts all lead to increasing the age of the person who wants to get married.
+Not only does this issue have a lot of negative impact in parents’ life to get along with each other, it also has negative effects on the communication with their children due to the large age difference between parents and children.

-In conclusion, taking all reasons mentioned above into account, I definitely concur with the above statement, the occurrence of more progress and achievement, and also by the communication means getting more broad, younger members of a family getting more susceptible and want to use their own way of doing things instead of their parents, therefore the parents may question their behavior and don’t understand their children as well as they did 50 years ago.
+In conclusion, taking all the reasons mentioned above into account, I definitely concur with the abovementioned statement as the occurrence of more progress and achievement, and also by the communication means getting more broad, younger members of a family are getting more susceptible and want to use their own way of doing things instead of their parents’; therefore, parents may question their behavior and not understand their children as well as they did 50 years ago.

 Reading Listening